Blog

 Item Details

-Location 4-11 Nitta-cho, Takasaki City (6F Dustbowl Takasaki)
+Address 4-11 Nittamachi, Takasaki City (6F Dustbowl Takasaki)

-Features Large screen + bar counter in dressing room.
+Features Large screen + bar counter in green room.
 Studio in same building

-A live house located on the 6th floor of "Dustbowl Takasaki," one of the largest music complexes in North Kanto.
-The dressing room with its large screen and bar counter is designed so performing bands can spend time in the same space even after their set.
-With practice studios in the same building, there's a smooth workflow of "rehearse then perform."
+A live house located on the 6th floor of "Dustbowl Takasaki," one of the largest music complex facilities in the Kanto region.
+The green room features a large screen and bar counter, designed so that performing bands can spend time in the same space through to the after-party.
+Since the practice studio is in the same building, you can "rehearse and go straight to the main performance."

 6. SLOW TIME cafe